malathair/ssm-python/README.md

 # Simple SSH Manager

+> [!IMPORTANT]
+> This project is no longer maintained and the repository has been archived.
+>
+> SSM is being ported to Go and the new project can be found here: [Malathair's Simple SSH Manager](https://github.com/malathair/ssm)

 SSM is a small Python wrapper to simplify some common SSH use cases.
 It is essentially just a wrapper around OpenSSH's ssh command that builds and executes the ssh command for you from a simplified set of inputs.

 ## Gettings Started